JaimeMagiera/jenkins-config/README.md

 ### Generate the SSL Key and Certificate

-Use your favorite took to generate an SSL key and certificate.
+Use your favorite tool to generate an SSL key and certificate.
 If you want to create a self-signed cert, you can do the flllowing...

 ```
 openssl genrsa -des3 -out domain.key 4096